Galaxies, Active Galactic Nuclei and Cosmology

-Radio emission is turning out to be a powerful probe for both the formation of new generations of stars, through tracing the thermal emission generated in HII regions, and the death throes of stars by mapping the relativistic electrons produced in supernova shocks, which lose their energy as they spiral around magnetic field lines, generating non-thermal synchrotron radiation.
-Contrary to optical observations, radio emission is not or hardly affected by dust which hints to the potential for radio studies to map star formation out to large redshift.
-Eventually that will be one of the key areas of research for the Square Kilometre Array, an ambitious “World” telescope the first phase of construction of which is imminent.
+Radio emission is turning out to be a powerful probe for both the formation of new generations of stars, through tracing the thermal emission generated in HII regions, and the death throes of stars, by mapping the relativistic electrons produced in supernova shocks, which lose their energy as they spiral around magnetic field lines, generating non-thermal synchrotron radiation.
+Unlike optical observations, radio emission is hardly affected by dust which gives radio studies the potential to map star formation out to large redshift.
+Eventually that will be one of the key areas of research for the Square Kilometre Array, an ambitious “World” telescope, the first phase of construction of which is imminent.

 A substantial allocation of observing time was awarded to observe 4 nearby galaxies with the VLA in great detail covering several wavelength and mapping total intensity as well as full polarisation.
 Observations have started in Sept 2016 and will continue through 2017.
 Improvements in telescope receivers in recent years means our study will be vastly superior to what has been achieved thus far.
 The data will enable many different studies.
 A challenging, but rewarding project that is foreseen is to derive total and polarised intensity maps to derive the total (equipartition) strength of the magnetic field, and the constituent ordered and turbulent fractions.
 We will also exploit the near contiguous coverage across frequency to apply Faraday Rotation-Measure (RM) Synthesis.
 We will use the Faraday rotation measure, its azimuthal variation, and RM–Synthesis to obtain a census of axisymmetric mean magnetic field strength and magnetic pitch angle, all crucial for testing the theory of a galactic dynamo.